 In 1910, the property was purchased by the Chesapeake & Ohio Railway, which hired New York architect Frederick J. Sterner to design the central section of the current Greenbrier hotel.
 With 250 guest rooms, grand ballrooms, and space for cafes, restaurants, and retail shops, the large Georgian structure maintained the regal grand style of the resort’s heritage.
 During World War II the federal government purchased the resort complex and used it for a military hospital and internment facility for German and Japanese diplomats.

 The C&O Railway (later CSX) reacquired the resort in 1946 and had it redecorated by Dorothy Draper.
 In 1959, during expansion of the hotel, a secret bunker was built as an emergency relocation center for Congress.
 It was declassified in 1992 and may be seen in public tours.
 After losing money for several years, the resort was placed into bankruptcy and sold to the James Justice family in 2009.
 Today, it offers a luxury guest experience along with casino gambling, the Presidents’ Cottage Museum and events such as the Greenbrier Classic PGA golf tournament.
-See White Sulphur Springs (WV) Hotels for further information on The Greenbrier and other local hotels.
+The hotel is also a featured location in the Fallout 76 video game.